 Treatment management

-In some cases, epilepsy treatment may require a combination of medications, and it may take time to find the most effective combination.
+In some cases, epilepsy treatment may require a combination of medications, and it can take time to find the most effective combination.
 It is important that patients work closely with their doctor and report any changes in their condition or new side effects.

 Similar terms